What Every Marketer Can Learn From the Stitch Fix IPO

 With the right process, you can build your own community of creatives and a data-driven strategy to rival even the most sophisticated brands.
 Good luck!

-Eric Lam is the CEO of AspireIQ, the leading content generation software for digital marketers with over 1 million content creators and 100 clients like Chanel, GrubHub, Dyson and MeUndies.
+Eric Lam is the CEO of AspireIQ, the leading content generation software for digital marketers with thousands of content creators and over 200 clients like Hello Fresh, GrubHub and MeUndies.